 Ansh Sirohi (Singapore)

 Synopsis: Health Hazard glimpses into the life of a young adult grasping at straws to remain physically and emotionally healthy in an increasingly stressful life.

 Biography: Ansh Sirohi is a filmmaker who specialises in 2D animation, illustration and storyboarding.
 Born and brought up in India and partially South Africa, she is a graduate of LASALLE College of the Arts.
 She strives to create resonant stories, and is passionate about bringing ideas to life.
-Her first year film Kalli won ‘Best Writing in an Animated Film’ at National Youth Film Awards 2018.
+Her first year film Kalli has won 'Best Writing in an Animated Film' at National Youth Film Awards 2018, and her other student films have been nominated and screened at a few more places.
 Her favourite thing in the world is binging on books and Netflix, and occasionally succumbing to peer-pressure to do something with her life.

 Synopsis: Stationed on a satellite orbiting the moon, Naut tries to reach Earth to no avail.
 As her circumstances become dire, her reality merges with her memories.

 Biography: Yan Han is an animator, illustrator and motiongrapher.
 She believes that good stories should be accompanied by good visuals and that life is always a Work in Progress. web: yanhanwho.com social media: @yanhanwho.

 Im Eun Sue (b.
 1995) enjoys art and narrative-based media.
 Typically working in 2D, she creates stories which focus on the happenings of life.
 She graduated with a BFA in Digital Animation from Nanyang Technological University in Singapore.